Gerrritvt/Chess_project/README.md

 Use chess data in order to send customized emails with performanse insights in played chess openings.

 # How to use
 Run `src/everyday_mail.py` to request data and send an email, where credentials come from `src/credentials.py` which is in the gitignore file.

+I use https://www.pythonanywhere.com/ to run the file in a virtual environment daily, which is free of charge.

 # Requirements
 Libraries in `requirements.txt`.